 The focus in that closing chapter in on fitness, so the authors discuss class elements like the warm-up, drilling, sparring, and the all-important warm-down, something far too many classes forget to include.
 From both a personal and historical perspective, this part of the book was also notable for the pictures.
 The old dojo at Sleeping Storm is no more, but many of the people you'll see in these pictures, including the one near the start of the review, are still training with Ricardo at Nova Força.
 I'm guessing that the final picture, which is captioned 'the founders of Brazilian jiu jitsu UK', refers to the club, rather than the advent of the sport in this country (as that title would rightly fall to someone like Maurição Gomes or Chen Morales, or perhaps Arlans Siqueira).

 This is a short, easily portable book, with the relatively unique selling point of coming from a UK BJJ instructor, who also happens to have been one of the first in the country.
 There are details on history, diet and training approach, along with plenty of basic techniques, explained thoroughly through text, with a few accompanying photos.
 If you liked Mastering Jujitsu, you may well like this too.
-Available to buy here, or in the US, here.
+Available to buy here.